awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 1. \(Optional\) Type a description for the CMK\.

-   We recommend that you choose a description that explains the type of data you plan to protect or the application you plan to use with the CMK\.
+   Enter a description that explains the type of data you plan to protect or the application you plan to use with the CMK\.
+Don't use the description format that's used for [AWS managed CMKs](concepts.md#aws-managed-cmk)\.
+The *Default master key that protects my \.\.\. when no other key is defined* description format is reserved for AWS managed CMKs\.

+   You can add a description now or update it any time unless the [key state](key-state.md) is `Pending Deletion`\.
+To add, change, or delete the description of an existing customer managed CMK, [edit the CMK](editing-keys.md#editing-keys-console) in the AWS Management Console or use the [UpdateKeyDescription](https://docs.aws.amazon.com/kms/latest/APIReference/API_UpdateKeyDescription.html) operation\.

 1. Choose **Next**\.